-Rick Graham, Mayor of Spring Hill, says alleviating traffic congestion a top priority
+Rick Graham, Mayor of Spring Hill, says alleviating traffic congestion is a top priority.

 “When I got elected, the people said, ‘Get us a Chick-Fil-A and fix the roads,’” says Spring Hill mayor Rick Graham with a laugh.
 The mayor has delivered on recruiting Chick-Fil-A; addressing traffic congestion in Spring Hill is a work in progress, hardly a surprise considering that the city has grown exponentially—from a population of 1,100 in 1985 to almost 40,000 today.

 “As people moved in, they all moved to the Williamson County side of Spring Hill.
 We have 70 percent of our people living in 30 percent of our space,” notes Graham, which helps explain why traffic is so congested on the city’s north side.